What Is Bodily Injury Liability Coverage?

 Is a combined single limit (CSL) better than split limits?

 It depends on your situation.
 CSL policies offer more flexibility because the full limit amount can be applied to any single claim, rather than being divided into fixed per-person and per-accident buckets.
 This can be advantageous in complex accidents.
 However, CSL policies can cost more in premiums and are less common for personal auto insurance.
-For most drivers, a high split-limit policy (100/300 or 250/500) provides excellent protection.
+For most drivers, a high split-limit policy (100/300 or 250/500) provides excellent protection at a manageable cost.

 When does an umbrella policy become worth it?

 An umbrella policy becomes worth it when your net worth exceeds your underlying auto liability limits — or when you face elevated risk factors like teen drivers, a home with a pool, rental properties, or a high income.
-Starting at around $150–$400 per year for $1 million in coverage, it's one of the most cost-efficient forms of financial protection available.
-Most insurers require at least 250/500 auto liability limits to qualify for an umbrella policy.
+Averaging approximately $383 per year for $1 million in coverage in 2026, it's one of the most cost-efficient forms of financial protection available.
+Most insurers require at least 250/500 auto liability limits to qualify, so upgrading your base policy is often a necessary first step.
+Learn more about how much car insurance you really need to build a complete protection strategy.